eschava/psmqtt/doc/usage.md

     style MQTT color:#FFFFFF, stroke:#2962FF, fill:#2962FF
 ```

-The configuration file defines:
+The PSMQTT configuration file defines:
 * periodicity of each PSMQTT action;
 * which "sensor" has to be queried; PSMQTT uses [psutil](https://github.com/giampaolo/psutil)
 and [pySMART](https://github.com/truenas/py-SMART) libraries to sense data from the
 HW of the device where PSMQTT runs (CPU, memory, temperature and fan sensors, SMART harddrive data,
 proces information, etc);
-* how each sensor data is formatted into text
+* how each sensor data is formatted into text;
-* which MQTT broker will receive all the outputs
+* to which MQTT broker all the outputs will be published.

 The following section provides more details about the config file syntax.